 This fund demonstrates Clark College's serious commitment to create a multicultural environment.
 Awards from the fund will be made in the name of Federal Judge Constance Baker Motley, who as a young lawyer represented Martin Luther King Jr. and played a pivotal role in the nation's civil rights struggle.
 The scholarship application is available winter quarter.

-The scholarship was designed by community members to empower women of color to continue with their education.
+The scholarship was designed by women in Clark College's Transitional Studies program (English as a Second Language and Career and Academic Prep Classes).
+This scholarship is community members to empower women of color to continue with their education.
 The scholarship is available winter quarter.

 The scholarship is designed to help current and future Clark College students that identify as Native American Indian, Alaska Native, Hawaiian Native or indigenous to the Americas.
 The Dreamcatcher Scholarship will be awarded from the fund in the name of Becky Archibald and Anna Schmasow for their endless commitment advocating the education for the Seventh Generation.

 Community Wide Diversity Events

 The Community Wide Diversity Events Committee was developed through the efforts of Clark College Diversity Plan to build and maintain relationships throughout the community.
 Clark College has a serious commitment to foster a diverse college community through the efforts of reaching out to the community.
 Clark College would like to explore the potential opportunity to partner with you in conjunction with your event that might the criteria.
 For more information, please email the Diversity Program Manager at email@example.com.